Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 Once in safe mode, you can uninstall the problematic driver:

  1. Open the Device Manager (search for it in the Start Menu).

  2. Expand the category for the device with the recently installed driver.

  3. Right-click on the device and select “Uninstall device”.

  4. Check the box “Delete the driver software for this device” (if available) and click “Uninstall”.

-Or for something you can't acces to the normal safe mode, try Safe mode with CMD:
+Or if you can't acces to the normal safe mode, try running the following commands Safe mode with Command Prompt mode:

  1. Dism /image:C:\ /Get-Drivers

  2. DISM /Image:C:\ /Remove-Driver /Driver:not_working_driver.inf (replace not_working_driver for the driver that isn't working).

- 3. And you need to see something like that:
+ 3. You should see something like this:
     	Found 1 driver package (s) to remove.
 	Removing 1 of 1 – not_working_driver.inf: The driver package was successfully removed.
 	The operation completed successfully.

 ### System Restore

 If you recently created a system restore point before installing the driver, you can restore Windows to that point:

- 1. At startup options, click Troubleshoot
+ 1. At startup options, click Troubleshoot.

- 2. Advanced options
+ 2. Click Advanced options.

- 3. System Restore.
+ 3. Click System Restore.

 ### Startup Repair